ringcentral/ringcentral-api-docs/docs/notifications/websockets/subscribing.md

 WebSockets provide a medium by which event notifications can be delivered to an application via a persistent, low-latency network connection.
 This allows applications to receive notifications of events of interest to them in near real-time.
 In the guide that follows, we will describe how developers can subscribe to events over WebSockets, and how to process events that are received.

-If you are new to Web ockets, we recommend you to begin your learning journey with an [online tutorial](https://www.youtube.com/watch?v=8ARodQ4Wlf4) about the protocol and technology.
+If you are new to Websockets, we recommend you to begin your learning journey with an [online tutorial](https://www.youtube.com/watch?v=8ARodQ4Wlf4) about the protocol and technology.

 ## Assigning the WebSocketsSubscription app scope to your application